rebeccacamejo/ml-foundations/README.md

 # ML Foundations Repository

 Welcome to the **ML Foundations** repository!
-This project demonstrates a progressive journey from the most basic machine‑learning concepts through increasingly sophisticated techniques.
+This project demonstrates my progressive journey from the most basic machine‑learning concepts through increasingly sophisticated techniques.
 Each numbered folder contains one or more Jupyter notebooks that implement a concept, alongside a concise `README.md` explaining the theory and its relevance to real‑world business scenarios.
 The goal is not only to showcase technical competence but also to illustrate how data‑driven insights translate into actionable value.

 The project is organised as follows: